deep-phenomena/icml2019-workshop-website/README.md

 Papers should be formatted with at least a 10 pt font, standard line spacing, and a 1 inch margin.
 We do not require a specific formatting style beyond these constraints.

+We welcome all unpublished results and also papers that were published in 2018 or later.

 # Important Dates